alinzm/goodreads-analysis/README.md

 ## Goodreads Analysis

-This repository is dedicated to crawling and analysing the data from the social media [goodreads](https://goodreads.com).
+This repository is dedicated to crawling and analysing the data from the social media [Goodreads](https://goodreads.com).

+### Crawling the Data

+### Social Network Analysis on the Books and the Users